 Brendan has a military background, teaches in McIntire and loves history.
 With that, he will create a memorable experience for three fourth year students by inviting them to examine leadership skills – judgment and decision making, persuasion and influence – that transcend time and place on a day trip to the battlefield at Gettysburg.
 Students will read Michael Shaara’s The Killer Angels in advance, and following the excursion, write an article for publication on McIntire’s website.

-UVA was honored as one of seven U.S. universities chosen by the Goeth-Institut Washington to produce 5-minute plays authored by playwrights across the U.S. and Europe exploring “What does privacy mean to you in the digital age?”
-Drama students will product 8 plays commissioned by the Goeth-Institut and 4-6 plays written by UVA students.
+UVA was honored as one of seven U.S. universities chosen by the Goethe-Institut Washington to produce 5-minute plays authored by playwrights across the U.S. and Europe exploring “What does privacy mean to you in the digital age?”
+Drama students will produce 8 plays commissioned by the Goethe-Institut and 4-6 plays written by UVA students.
 The plays will be fully staged in the Helms Theater October 27-28, and students will produce films of the plays.

 Media often portrays scientific breakthroughs at lightning fast pace, distorting the value of painstaking, methodical research.
 Fourteen STEM and non-STEM students will discuss over dinners the science behind recently published science fiction books and movies, exploring whether science fiction is supported by underlying science or scientific knowledge lags imagination.
 The goal is to generate informed lawyers, engineers and politicians better equipped to make educated judgments about issues affected by science.